DavideCarne/DavideCarne/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 - 📊 Interested in exploring the intersection of statistics, mathematics, and computer science.
+- Experienced in implementing machine learning algorithms and data analysis techniques.
 -->

 <!--